 Communication with the Nano-MSE Office

-Please direct all communication related to the Nano-MSE program to the Nano-MSE Office to the firstname.lastname@example.org email address.
+Please direct all communication related to the Nano-MSE program to the Nano-MSE Office at firstname.lastname@example.org.

 Penn Engineering Graduate Forms – important forms to check

-Forms are required by the School of Engineering and Applied Science for a number of situations, including applying for graduation, to take or return from a leave of absence, to register for certain courses, etc. Nano-MSE students should acquaint themselves with these and the SEAS .
+Forms are required by the School of Engineering and Applied Science for a number of situations, including applying for graduation, to take or return from a leave of absence, to register for certain courses, etc. Nano-MSE students should acquaint themselves with these forms and the SEAS Graduate Handbook.